dotnet/docs/docs/core/tools/dotnet-sln.md

 - **`PROJECT_PATH`**

-  The path to the project to add to the solution.
-Add multiple projects by adding one after the other separated by spaces.
+  The path to the project or projects to add to the solution.
 Unix/Linux shell [globbing pattern](https://en.wikipedia.org/wiki/Glob_(programming)) expansions are processed correctly by the `dotnet sln` command.

 #### Options